 One pound of dry beans yields 3-5 cups of cooked beans, depending on the size of the dry bean.
 Garbanzo beans (chickpeas) make about 3 cups per pound of dry beans, while black beans make about 5 cups per pound of dry beans.

-You need about 1 ½ cups of cooked beans in place of 1-15oz can of beans.
+You need about 1 ½ cups of cooked beans in place of one 15oz can of bean

 How to Soak and Cook Dried Beans from Scratch